lerthy/Pokemon/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Custom Pokémon: LerdiMon

+This Pokédex features a unique, custom Pokémon called **LerdiMon**.
+Try searching for it in the app!

 ## Learn More